Perfectly Flaky Amish Pie Crust

-Amish eat lots of homemade pie with Amish pie crust
+Amish eat lots of pies with homemade pie crust

 We didn't have pie every day though like some of my cousins did.
 My Amish aunt used to bake shoofly pie every week.
 Because they served it every morning as dessert, along with their breakfast of meat, eggs, hash browns, toast, or whatever else they might have.

 Growing up on a farm, everybody was up early doing chores.
-And by 7:00 everyone had a hearty appetite for a big breakfast.
+And by 7 o'clock, we had a hearty appetite for a big breakfast.